Become a Member

 From The President

-Passion continues to animate our entire institution and to drive it towards what it has become today.
-Our profound commitment is to be a driving force behind the Food & Beverage industry in Lebanon.
+While the Phoenix rises from its ashes, our passion continues to animate our entire institution and to drive towards what it has become today.
+Our profound commitment is to be a driving force behind the food & beverage industry in Lebanon.

 President of Syndicate of Owners of Restaurants, Cafes, Night-clubs & Pastries in Lebanon